 - To begin the next step, increase the distance between your hands to make the letter “Y”.

-- Raise your arms upward until you feel stretch in your deltoids and upper traps.
+- Raise your arms upward until you feel a stretch in your deltoids and upper traps.

-- Raise your arms upward until you feel stretch in your back muscles.
+- Raise your arms upward until you feel a stretch in your back muscles.

-- Slowly lower your arms back into the “T” position after a short pause.
+- After a short pause, lower your arms back into the “T” position.
 That’s one rep!
 Suggested repetitions 8-10 x 3.

 2. Pull up Superman

-The superman pull is also one of the best bodyweight exercises for back muscle like IYT raises.
+The Superman pull is also one of the best bodyweight exercises for back muscles as IYT raises.

-Whether you’re a beginner or intermediate, you can incorporate it in your bodyweight home workout routine to strengthen your back muscles.
+Whether you’re a beginner or intermediate, you can incorporate it into your bodyweight home workout routine to strengthen your back muscles.

-- Lie on your stomach, face downward with your arms are extended in front of you, palms facing the floor and legs are straight behind.
+- Lie on your stomach, face downward with your arms extended in front of you, palms facing the floor, and legs straight behind.

 - That’s one complete rep!
-Do as many reps you can.
+Do as many reps as you can.